 Volumetric weight is not a hidden fee.
 It is the logic behind your whole courier invoice, and understanding it puts the saving in your hands.
 Measure your parcels, divide by your courier's divisor, and pack to the contents rather than the padding.
 The difference between a tight box and a loose one can be the difference between a first-2kg rate and a double-digit chargeable weight.

-NIGHTWING quotes overnight courier on transparent chargeable weight and handles warehousing, distribution and import and export from one account, so you see how your parcels are costed before you ship them.
+NIGHTWING quotes overnight courier on a transparent 5000 divisor and a fuel levy at the low end of the market, and handles warehousing, distribution and import and export from one account, so you see how your parcels are costed before you ship them.